TheGiwi/george-mutambuka/src/content/bag-render.md

 ]
 ---

-Back back I created and rendered in Blender with materials done in Substance Painter.
+Fashion and accessories renders I created using
-This was a personal project.
+CLO 7 and Blender.